Lindsay Brewer

-Lindsay Marie Brewer (born April 17, 1997) is an American professional racing driver.
-She is set to compete in the 2023 USF Pro 2000 Championship for Exclusive Autosport.
+Lindsay Marie Brewer (born April 17, 1997) is an American model and racing driver.
+She currently competes in Lamborghini Super Trofeo North America for RAFA Racing.

-Early life
+Early life and education

 Brewer was born in Arvada, Colorado.
-When she was 11 years old, she raced a go-kart at a friend's birthday party and became interested in the sport.
+When she was eleven years old, she raced a go-kart at a friend's birthday party and became interested in the sport.
 From 2009 until 2014, Brewer competed in a variety of karting championships across the United States.
-In 2019, she graduated from San Diego State University with a degree in business.
+She graduated from San Diego State University in 2019 with a degree in business management.

 Racing career

-In 2019, Brewer competed in the Las Vegas Saleen Cup GT Series.
-She finished fifth in the Young Driver standings with 30 points.
-Following a hiatus in 2020, Brewer returned to racing in the 2021 TC America Series racing a Honda Civic sponsored by Skip Barber Racing School.
-She finished the season in 14th place with 23.5 points.
-Her best result came at Sonoma Raceway.
+Saleen S1 Cup

+After a four year hiatus for college, in 2019, Brewer competed in the Las Vegas Saleen Cup GT Series for the season finale.

+W Series

 Ahead of the 2022 W Series season, Brewer was selected to test for a drive in the series.
-The test took place at Inde Motorsports Park in Arizona.
-She also tested an Indy Pro 2000 Championship car, and joined the series for the 2022 season with Exclusive Autosport.
+The test took place at Inde Motorsports Park in Arizona where she placed top three lap times in her group and was selected as the top-twelve drivers.
+She was not offered a drive in the series.

+USF Pro 2000

+Brewer eventually elected to join the IndyPro 2000 series as a rookie for 2022 season with Exclusive Autosport, as she wanted to compete in Open Wheel and in the coed series rather than in an all female series.
 Brewer first raced in the series at Indianapolis, scoring an 8th place finish in her first race.
 At Road America, Brewer was involved in an incident where her car was launched into the air by a kerb at turn 5, an identical incident happening on the same weekend for Christian Bogle in the Indy Lights series.
-Brewer finished the 2022 season in 15th place with 98 points and a best finish of 8th at Indianapolis.
+Brewer finished the 2022 season in fifteenth place with 98 points and a best finish of eighth at Indianapolis.
 In October, Brewer confirmed she would return to race for Exclusive Autosport in the 2023 season, the inaugural year of its new title USF Pro 2000.
-She secured new sponsorship ahead of the season from Biocide Systems, and a return of title sponsor C4 Energy.
+Brewer finished the season in eighteenth place, finishing no race higher than eleventh all season.